IRMVLab/MADiff/README.md

 ## Citation

-If this code or the MADiff method is useful for your work, cite the original paper:
+If this work is useful for your work, kindly cite our paper:

 ```bibtex
 @article{ma2024madiff,